themix-project/themix-gui/README.md

 #### Prerequisites

-You need to have `python3-gobject` binding and those executables:
+You need to have `python3-gobject` binding and those libraries/executables:
  - `glib-compile-schemas`
  - `gdk-pixbuf-pixdata`
  - `sassc>=3.4`
  - `gtk3>=3.18`
  - `bc`
  - `sed`
+ - `rsvg-convert` from `librsvg`
  - `zip` - optional, for spotify theme
- - `inkscape` - optional, for gnome-colors icons and Materia theme
  - `imagemagick` - optional, for gnome-colors icons
  - `optipng` - optional, for Materia theme
  - `parallel` - optional, for Materia theme
+ - `inkscape` - optional, for gnome-colors icons and Materia theme

 For GTK2 you need murrine engine which can be not installed by default.